Tropicana Field Seating – The tbt* Party Deck

 Tropicana Field doesn’t have a lot of retro classic ballpark feel going for it, which is what makes the tbt Party Deck special.
 Sorry, forgot the asterisk, the tbt* Party Deck.

-These seats are in the highest level in left field; imagine the view from the Green Monster seats at Fenway without the prestigious experience.
+These seats are in the highest level in left field; imagine the view from the Green Monster seats at Fenway without the prestigious experience (or the prestigious cost!).
 Not to mention that they’re bench seats, great for touching cheeks with your neighbor.

 But it’s a very different atmosphere…the concourse area behind the tbt* section is designed like Ybor City, with bright colors, gas lamp style lights and concession stands like the Ybor Cantina selling Cuban sandwiches.
 The bench seats give the area a bleachers feel, as if you were channeling your inner Wrigley Bleacher Bum.